OscarMui/balance-scale-frontend-kivy/README.md

 Here are the differences:

-1. The round time is shortened to 2 minutes.
+1. The round time is shortened to 1 minute.

 2. The GAME OVER score is changed to -5.